Mu0n/PCGameportParty/README.md

 ## Buy it pre-fabricated

 Currently, only one vendor is selling assembled PC Gameport Party boards.
 You may go that route if ordering a PCB or soldering the components yourself is not your personal preference.
-You must source your own DB15 cable M (goes into PC) to F (goes into the PC gameport party, this product here).

 Joe's Computer Museum: https://jcm-1.com/product/pc-gameport-party/

 ## Gameport general knowledge